bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 3: Yeah.
 No one uses that.
 But what about if you send one HTLC and then can they send it back?
 I don't know.

 Speaker 0: Yeah.
 Reserve is annoying.
 Really annoying.

 Speaker 3: Yeah.

 Speaker 0: Anything else on splicing?
 Any new progress on either that or quiescence?

 Speaker 4: I was just curious how quiescence is going for you over there.

 Speaker 0: Oh, quiescence.
-We finished implementing quiescence, and it's even on master on Eclair.
-[Redacted] wanted to try it against the Lightning to see if the quiescence part works.
+We finished implementing quiescence, and it's even on master on Eclair. [redacted] wanted to try it against the Lightning to see if the quiescence part works.
 We know that the splicing part is not gonna work because we don't use exactly the same TLVs in commit-sig.
-But all the quiescence part, I guess, should be working.
-[Redacted] will try that, and we'll try to do cross-compat tests on that next week, this week or next week.
+But all the quiescence part, I guess, should be working. [redacted] will try that, and we'll try to do cross-compat tests on that next week, this week or next week.
 So we should have feedback on that one soon.

 Speaker 4: Sweet.
 Yeah, I think it's one of those things that seems really simple, and the corner cases kind of creep up on you.

 Speaker 0: Yeah, exactly.
 So we'll see what we find.
 I think initially we think that cross-compat is going to be easy.
 Everything is just going to work out great.
 Then the real world happens, and we find a lot of issues.
 We'll see.

-Speaker 1: Speaking of splicing though, we should mention that [Redacted] and I had this communication about feature bits.
-So because we've rolled out RC1 and had experimental splicing as an option, and splicing is like bits 62 and 63, [Redacted] pointed out that until the spec is finalized and everyone's happy with interop, we probably shouldn't use the real feature bits.
+Speaker 1: Speaking of splicing though, we should mention that [redacted] and I had this communication about feature bits.
+So because we've rolled out RC1 and had experimental splicing as an option, and splicing is like bits 62 and 63, [redacted] pointed out that until the spec is finalized and everyone's happy with interop, we probably shouldn't use the real feature bits.
 We're advertising if people turn experimental splicing on in core lightning, they get 163.
 So, we decided to add 100 to the bits, and I will document that convention, I think, and we should carry it forward.
 In the PR, you put: Hey, we're going to reserve this bit.
 That's fine.
 But until it's actually finalized, and you've done interop testing, you should probably add 100 and advertise like a shadow feature bit.
 And then, of course, in transition, if it's ratified with no changes, then you can just accept both features for some transition, and it will work fine.
 But it does mean we don't have this annoying case that we had with dual funding, where the spec changed, but our implementation still advertised the real one, and if you're perfectly spec compliant, you don't actually interop with everyone else who's also advertising the bit.
 Then, you have all these debugging pain.
 We always hold on: That's an old core lightning node.
 That's why it's not working.
 So, just going forward, we should probably adopt that rough convention that we actually advertise like on the experimental, like a plus 100 for a while.

 Speaker 0: By the way, what do you do for dual funding in your latest release?
 Because I think that now most of the messages do follow the spec and we have internal testing on that between AKL and CLN, but there's still the channel reestablished part that hasn't been fully implemented in CLN and is not yet tested.
 So I'm not sure how that would be in practice.